intermine/intermine-report-widgets/README.md

 6. All of the previous are configured by the user.
 7. *Data* requests are done from within the widget to speed up their initial loading.
 8. Files are served as UTF-8.
+9. Provide nice URL for fetching the widgets so it is easier to debug them in Network view, `/widget/24517/publications-displayer`.

 ### Optional